 Online dispensing of antibiotics threatens future of medicine – BSAC speaks out in The Times

 BSAC Council has debated the potential harm that new initiatives aimed at widening access to medicines can cause.
-The Society is concerned that services offered by high street and online pharmacies, whereby patients can pay for an online consultant and gain a prescription for antibiotics, will do little to reduce prescribing by GPs, but could contribute to driving up rates of resitance to antibiotics.
+The Society is concerned that services offered by high street and online pharmacies, whereby patients can pay for an online consultant and gain a prescription for antibiotics but could contribute to driving up rates of resitance to antibiotics.

 Click here to read the full report.